MasonJohnHawver42/SFML-Asteroids/README.md

   - add different types of weapons ( misiles, lasers, bullets, etc ).
   - add collisions between polygons ( convex then maybe concave ) ( currently everything is simplified to a circle when there is a collision; this method isn't horrible, so this probaly won't change ).

+ # Video ( Youtube )
+ There will be a video soon ( most likely after the first 3 items on the todo list are somewhat finished ).

  -mcmc